DawsonMacPhee/WSV3-Canadian-Weather-Alerts/README.md

 ### Help

 If the program errors out for any reason, please raise a ticket stating what the error is and attach the CAP files you have in the `./cap` directory.
-NOTE: WSV3 loads cap files hourly - meaning that you'll need to run the python script once an hour with the most up to date CAP files in order to generate the correct warning file name.
+NOTE: WSV3 loads data hourly - meaning that you'll need to run the python script once an hour with the most up to date CAP files in order to generate the correct warning file name.